-Amendment C365 proposes to apply the Heritage Overlay to 372-378 Little Bourke Street (Chart House) on a permanent basis, recognising the entirety of the subject site as contributory to the Guildford and Hardware Laneways Heritage Precinct.
+The City of Melbourne prepared Amendment C365 to apply the Heritage Overlay to 372-378 Little Bourke Street (Chart House) on a permanent basis, recognising the entirety of the subject site as contributory to the Guildford and Hardware Laneways Heritage Precinct.
 An interim Heritage Overlay was introduced to the subject site through Amendment C355 in August 2019, set to expire in June 2020.

-Amendment C365 will implement the recommendations of the Guildford and Hardware Laneways Heritage Study May 2017 (Updated September 2019), which was revised to recognise Chart House as a contributory building to the Guildford and Hardware Laneways Precinct.
+Amendment C365 implements the recommendations of the Guildford and Hardware Laneways Heritage Study May 2017 (Updated September 2019), which was revised to recognise Chart House as a contributory building to the Guildford and Hardware Laneways Precinct.

 Amendment C365 will: